larpal/DSND_capstone/README.md

 |-- states.py           # functions to create state level visualizations
 ```

 To run the app, simply use `streamlit run app.py`.
 Note that the ETL pipeline is run once when the app is started which may take a few minutes.
-The data is then cached inside the app (using `st.cache`) and only needs to be updated once per day.
+The data is then cached inside the app (using `st.cache`) and only needs to be updated once per day or when the app is restarted.

 ## Data Processing